Board of Appeal

 — Article 5 of the Rules of Procedure of the Board of Appeal

 The Notice of Appeal shall be filed at the Authority against whose decision the party appeals.
 Please indicate “confidential” on all correspondence.
-The addresses of the Authorities are provided in the right margin of this page.
+The addresses of the Authorities are provided below.

 Copying the Secretariat

-The Notice of Appeal should also be copied in hard form and by e mail to the ESA in charge of the Secretariat of the Board of Appeal for the current year (see margin for the details).
+The Notice of Appeal should also be copied in hard form and by email to the ESA in charge of the Secretariat of the Board of Appeal for the current year.

 Members of the Board of Appeal